SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/deployment.md

 Prophecy connects to Databricks using [Rest API](https://docs.databricks.com/dev-tools/api/latest/index.html).
 Each [Fabric](/concepts/fabric) defined in Prophecy refers to a single [Databricks workspace](https://docs.databricks.com/workspace/index.html) and each user is required to provide a [personal access token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) to authenticate to it.

-Security-conscious enterprises that use Databricks with limited network access have to additionally [whitelist](https://docs.databricks.com/security/network/ip-access-list.html#add-an-ip-access-list) the **Prophecy Data Plane IP address** (`3.133.35.237`).
+Security-conscious enterprises that use Databricks with limited network access have to additionally add the **Prophecy Data Plane IP address** (`3.133.35.237`) to the Databricks allowed [access list](https://docs.databricks.com/security/network/ip-access-list.html#add-an-ip-access-list).

 Primarily Prophecy uses Databricks for the following functionalities: